insoomnia1/illeniumdocs.github.io/docs/free-resources/illenium-appearance/blacklisting/clothes.md

 Hats: 41, 42, 45 (Accessible only to "ballas" gang)
 Scarfs & Chains: 5, 6, 7 (Accessible only to "vip" ACE)
 Hair: 15 (All textures)
+Shirts: 16 (Accessible only to "ZUM10723" CitizenID / Identifier)
 ```

 Here is how the config would look like, for the above: